 Plus, it is a breeze to make, because you don’t even have to cook a custard base from scratch on the stove.
 Instead, you can just whip up the base right in your blender.

 After that it’s smooth sailing, as you throw it in your ice cream maker and watch the results magically appear before your eyes.

 It also happens to be a lower fat option because it isn’t made with any cream.
+And, nope, it’s not frozen yogurt, either.
 The funny thing is that it doesn’t change the texture, at least as far as I can tell.